JamesTheGiblet/ModularDev.tools/tools/Project-Flux/README.md

 4. **Submit a Pull Request:**
     - Commit your changes and push them to your fork.
-    - Open a Pull Request to the main `sovereign-engine` repository.
+    - Open a Pull Request to the main `project-flux` repository.
     - In the PR description, briefly explain what your mod does.

 We'll review your submission, and if it's a good fit, we'll merge it!